Alcohol Use Disorder Treatment

 If you or someone you know is suffering from AUD, it is important that you know you are not alone.
 In fact, according to data from 2019, the National Institute on Alcohol Abuse and Alcoholism estimated that 14.5 million people ages 12 and up in the U.S. suffered from AUD.
 With the rise of mental health issues that have come along with the COVID pandemic, that number has likely grown over the last couple of years.

 AUD impacts Texas as well.
-In 2020, the United Health Foundation estimates that 18.2% percent of adults in Texas binge drank.
+In 2020, the United Health Foundation estimated that 18.2% percent of adults in Texas binge drank.
 Binge drinking is not the same as having AUD, but most people with AUD binge drink.

 What Is Alcohol Use Disorder?